Part 1: Remote SharePoint development

 Part 4: Office 365 development

-With Azure Active Directory, authentication has been simplified for developers by providing identity as a
+With Microsoft Identity Platform, Azure Active Directory for developers, authentication has been simplified for developers by providing identity as a

 service, using industry-standard protocols like OAuth 2.0 and OpenID Connect.
 Participants will learn about user